Pinkk-Flag/nvim-config/README.md

-# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+# My Neovim config files
+Hi, these are my config files for my neovim.
+Feel free to use them It uses lazyvim.